| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Early desktop electronic calculator utilizing Parametron

 ferromagnetic devices as logic elements.
-Only calculator made by Oi Electric
+Manufactured by Oi Electric for

 Olivetti P-602